Zhu algebras of superconformal vertex algebras: Introduction

 \subsection{Main result 2: SUSY Zhu algebras}

 Another main result of this note is the introduction of Zhu algebras for SUSY vertex algebras.
-Recall that the notion of SUSY vertex algebras is a superfield formulation of vertex algebras equipped with supersymmetry, introduced by Heluani and Kac \cite{HK}.
-In this note, we focus on the $N_K=N$ SUSY vertex algebras, and give a brief recollection in \cref{ss:SUSY:NK=N}.
-The superconformal vertex algebras considered in \cref{thm:main} are SUSY vertex algebras (see \cref{eg:SUSY:N=123}).
+Recall that the notion of SUSY vertex algebras is a superfield formulation of vertex algebras equipped with supersymmetry, as introduced by Heluani and Kac \cite{HK}.
+In this note, we focus on $N_K=N$ SUSY vertex algebras, and give a brief recollection in \cref{ss:SUSY:NK=N}.
+The superconformal vertex algebras considered in \cref{thm:main} are examples of SUSY vertex algebras (see \cref{eg:SUSY:N=123}).

 Taking into account the geometric property of Huang's version of the Zhu algebra, we will introduce the Zhu algebra $\wtA(\bbV)$ of an $N_K=N$ SUSY vertex algebra $\bbV$ in \cref{ss:SUSY:Zhu}, \cref{dfn:SUSY:Zhu}.
-It will be shown in \cref{prp:SUSY:Zhu} that our $\wtA(\bbV)$ is isomorphic to $\wtA(V_{\tred})$ as a superalgebra, where $V_{\tred}$ is the reduced part of $\bbV$, the underlying vertex algebra structure of $\bbV$ (see \cref{lem:NK:red}).
-Hence, $\wtA(\bbV)$ enjoys similar properties to the Zhu algebra $\wtA(V)$ for a non-SUSY vertex algebras $V$.
+It is shown in \cref{prp:SUSY:Zhu} that our $\wtA(\bbV)$ is isomorphic to $\wtA(V_{\tred})$ as a superalgebra, where $V_{\tred}$ is the reduced part of $\bbV$, i.e., the underlying vertex algebra structure of $\bbV$ (see \cref{lem:NK:red}).
+Consequently, $\wtA(\bbV)$ enjoys similar properties to the Zhu algebra $\wtA(V)$ for a non-SUSY vertex algebra $V$.

-We will show in \cref{prp:SUSY:Zhu_sd} that the SUSY structure of $\bbV$ is encoded by the odd differentials of $\wtA(\bbV)$ induced by the odd derivations $\sd^1,\dotsc,\sd^N$ on $\bbV$.
-Moreover, we will see in \cref{cor:SUSY:limit} that, in the limit when the Zhu algebra becomes the $C_2$-Poisson algebra $R(\bbV)$ introduced in the second author's paper \cite{Y}, these odd differentials coincide with the odd differentials $[\sd^k]$ defined in \cite[\S4.1.1]{Y}.
-Hence, our SUSY Zhu algebra $\wtA(\bbV)$ provides a natural SUSY extension of the Zhu algebra $\wtA(V)$ of a non-SUSY vertex algebra.
+We will show in \cref{prp:SUSY:Zhu_sd} that the SUSY structure of $\bbV$ is encoded by the odd differentials on $\wtA(\bbV)$ induced by the odd translation operators $\sd^1,\dotsc,\sd^N$ on $\bbV$.
+Moreover, we will see in \cref{cor:SUSY:limit} that, in the limit where the Zhu algebra becomes the $C_2$-Poisson algebra $R(\bbV)$ introduced by the second author in \cite{Y}, these odd differentials coincide with the odd differentials $[\sd^k]$ defined in \cite[\S4.1.1]{Y}.
+Therefore, our SUSY Zhu algebra $\wtA(\bbV)$ provides a natural SUSY extension of the Zhu algebra $\wtA(V)$ of a non-SUSY vertex algebra.